What Dachshunds Were Bred for and Why It Matters

 The long back and short legs allow them to easily enter and maneuver through the small underground tunnels, while the short legs also help them to maintain balance while doing so.

-Additionally, their long back also makde them a perfect hunting companion for flushing out small game from narrow holes and dens.
+Additionally, their long back also make them a perfect hunting companion for flushing out small game from narrow holes and dens.

 What Did Dachshund Originally Look Like?

-The original Dachshund was only one size and closer in weight to what we think of as standard Dachshunds today (typically 16-32 lbs).
+The original Dachshund came in only one size and was closer in weight to what we think of as standard Dachshunds today (typically 16-32 lbs).

 The wirehaired Dachshund variety was developed to have a wiry coat that could protect them from the burrows and dens they hunted in.

-It’s thought that the Dachshund was crossed with a wire terrier to get the wirehair Dachshund.
+It’s thought that the smooth Dachshund was crossed with a wire terrier to get the wirehair Dachshund.

 The smaller, miniature Dachshund variety was also developed in the 19th century by breeding the standard Dachshund with smaller dog breeds.